SitronNO/k8s-n00b/README.md

 #### How to deploy in a Kubernetes cluster

 1. Set up a NFS share and edit `redis-pv.yml` accordingly
+1. Create a namespace for the helloredis deployment:

+        kubectl apply -f helloredis-ns.yml

+1. Change to the new namespcace in current context (*optional, but recommended*):

+        kubectl config set-context --current --namespace=helloredis

 1. Create a persistent volume:

         kubectl apply -f redis-pv.yml